spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 .. _`route 1`:

-1. Accept system-provided Intel tools in Spack after you declare them as *external packages*.
+1. Accept system-provided tools in Spack after you declare them as *external packages*.

 .. _`route 2`: